MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 # Offline installation instructions for R Server 9.x for Windows

 By default, installers connect to Microsoft download sites to get required and updated components.
-If firewall restrictions or constraints on internet access prevent the installer from reaching these sites, you can download files, transfer files to an offline server, manually install each prerequisite, and then install R Server.
+If firewall restrictions or constraints on internet access prevent the installer from reaching these sites, you can use an internet-connected device to download files, transfer files to an offline server, and then run setup.

-This release incorporates several requirements, resulting in fewer downloads.
-The following components are embedded in the Windows installer:
+This release incorporates several requirements, resulting in fewer prerequisites that have to be downloaded in advance.
+The following components are now embedded in the Windows installer:

 * Microsoft .NET Core 1.1
 * Microsoft MPI 7.1